Moodle has a module that allows basic Turnitin use to occur in the LMS.

 - Turn editing on and add a new activity.

-- Choose the Turnitin module from the list.
+- Choose the External Tool module from the list.

-- You will be prompted for a title and a description.
+- Once you choose the pre-configured tool type, you will be need to provide title and a description.
 You will note that many of the fields present are non-editable.
 This is okay as all the backend sign in codes are set for you.

 - Once you add a title and a description, choose save and display.

 - At initial glance, you may have to wait for the module to load when you first get to the page.
 After loading you should see two tabs; the assignment inbox and a settings tab.

 - The assignment inbox tab is likely showing what looks like an error message, but this is simply telling you that no assignments have been submitted yet.
 This is normal as you just created the assignment.
 This area will populate as students submit.

 - Click on the settings tab.
 Enter all the pertinent information regarding your assignment including due dates, whether or not papers are stored in a repository, how many attempts, and all other details of the assignment.
 Don’t forget to look at the optional settings.
 Although these are labelled as optional, they are quite pertinent to the assignment.

 That’s it.
 You are up and running.
 Students can submit their assignments right through Moodle to Turnitin without having to login via Turnitin.

 Here are a few details about this module that you should be aware of before choosing to use it.